June 2025 Legislation/Litigation Update

 - Parking areas connected to those places

-- Parking areas connected to other sensitive places listed in the
+- Parking areas connected to other sensitive places listed in the statute.

 It is interesting to note that the ruling allowed the regulations for private property in Hawaii but left the private property rule in California enjoined.
 In Hawaii a property owner or manager can give verbal or written permission to concealed carry, but the California language (which is enjoined and not in effect) requires a DOJ approved sign to be posted saying concealed carry is allowed on that property.